TrafficComposer/drivefuzz-fork/README.md

 # **Note**: This repository is a fork of [drivefuzz](https://gitlab.com/s3lab-code/public/drivefuzz) and is not the official version.

+Some resources that the original DriveFuzz depends on have become outdated.
+The authors of [TrafficComposer](https://github.com/TrafficComposer/TrafficComposer) have modified the DriveFuzz repository to address these issues.

+Summary of modifications:

+- Updated `carla/Util/BuildTools/Setup.sh`.

+- Changed the default port in `src/config.py` Line 47: `self.sim_tm_port = 8000` -> `self.sim_tm_port = 5000`.

 # DriveFuzz

 DriveFuzz is a feedback-driven fuzzing framework for testing autonomous